Estate Patrol, Commercial Residential & Campus Services

 What made you decide to do an apprenticeship at the University of Exeter?

-The Level 3 Team Leader Apprenticeship was offered to me through my manager.
+The CMI Level 3 Diploma in Management Apprenticeship was offered to me through my manager.
 I had been looking at doing some sort of management training for a while and the apprenticeship looked like it was a good fit with a good qualification on completion.
 I attended Exeter College one day each week and my manager also allowed me some study time whilst at work.

 The support offered by the University was great.
 The application process and sign up meeting were straightforward and I was given all the information I needed about the apprenticeship and everything was explained in full to me.